Conservative Prediction via Data-Driven Confidence Minimization: Data-Driven Confidence Minimization

 Here, $y_u$ is a uniform target that assigns equal probability to all labels.
 The confidence loss $\mathcal{L}_{\textrm{conf}}$ is equivalent to the KL divergence between the predicted probabilities and the uniform distribution $U$.
 Our final objective is a weighted sum of the fine-tuning and confidence losses:

 where $\lambda$ is a hyperparameter that controls the relative weight of the confidence loss term.
 We find that $\lambda = 0.5$ works well in practice and use this value in all experiments unless otherwise specified.
+Further details, such as fine-tuning duration and the number of samples in $D_{\text{ft}}$ and $D_{\text{unc}}$, are described in \cref{app:dcm-variants}.
+In our experiments, we find that using an uncertainty set that is around 10\% of the training set size is sufficient.

-Further details (e.g. size of $D_{\text{ft}}$ and $D_{\text{unc}}$, length of fine-tuning) are described in \cref{app:dcm-variants}.
-The two algorithm variants for OOD detection and selective classification differ only in how they select $\Dft$ and $\Dunc$, as we will see in Sections \ref{subsec:method_ood} and \ref{subsec:method_sc}.
+The two instantiations of \ours{} for OOD detection and selective classification differ only in their construction of $\Dft$ and $\Dunc$, as we will describe in \cref{subsec:method_ood} and \cref{subsec:method_sc}.